Vietnam's Next Top Model

 Vietnam's Next Top Model (Người mẫu Việt Nam, or VNTM) is a Vietnamese reality television show in which contestants compete for the title of "Vietnam's Next Top Model."
-Contestants are given the opportunity to begin a career in the modeling industry, and the winner receives a cash prize and a feature article in a fashion magazine.
+Contestants are given the opportunity to begin a career in the modeling industry, and the winner receives a modeling contract, a cash prize and a feature article in a fashion magazine.

 Background

 The competition follows a group of female contestants (including male contestants from season 4-7) at least 18 years old.
 They live together in a house for several months and take part in various challenges, such as posing for photographs.
 Many episodes feature contestants meeting well-known figures in the modeling industry.
 In each episode, one or more contestants are eliminated, although multiple eliminations or zero elimination occasionally occur by consensus of the panel of judges.
 The winner will be crowned "Vietnam's Next Top Model", receiving a modeling contract and other prizes.